 - At least four courses must be at the graduate level (xxx.600 or higher, up to two Engineering for Professionals xx5.4xx or higher). - No more than four courses may be at the advanced undergraduate level (full-time programs xxx.400 xxx.499, Engineering for Professionals xx5.3xx).
 Note: for students matriculating in Spring 2018 and later, only advanced undergraduate courses (xxx.400-499, xx5.4xx) are accepted. - At least two courses should be in applied mathematics, numerical analysis, or computational methods ("Math Course?" above).
-This requirement can be waived in writing by your advisor, if sufficient prior preparation in these areas can be demonstrated. - Ineligible Courses: EN.530.800 Independent Study, EN.530.801/802 PhD Graduate Research, EN.530.600/820 MSE Graduate Research, EN.530.602/609 or EN.530.821/822 (for those matriculating Fall 2020 or later) MSE Essay and other departments' Graduate Research, Independent Study, and Special Studies are not eligible courses to complete Section A's requirement.
-See Section B regarding how EN.530.600/820 MSE All-Course - Graduate Research could possibly be counted. - At least half of all courses counted toward the master's degree at least 5 of 10, or at least 4 of 8 if writing an essay must be Mechanical Engineering: either all EN.530.xxx Mechanical Engineering or up to two courses from EN.535.xxx Engineering for Professionals' Mechanical Engineering and the rest EN.530.xxx Mechanical Engineering. - No more than two courses may be chosen from the Engineering for Professionals program. - A course is satisfactorily completed if a grade from A+ to B- is obtained.
+This requirement can be waived in writing by your advisor, if sufficient prior preparation in these areas can be demonstrated. - Ineligible Courses: EN.530.800 Independent Study, EN.530.801/802 PhD Graduate Research, EN.530.600/820 MSE Graduate Research, EN.530.602/609 or EN.530.821/822 (for those matriculating Fall 2020 or later) MSE Essay and all other departments' Graduate Research, Independent Study, and Special Studies are not eligible courses to complete Section A's requirement.
+See Section B regarding how EN.530.600/820 MSE All-Course Graduate Research could possibly be counted. - At least half of all courses counted toward the master's degree at least 5 of 10, or at least 4 of 8 if writing an essay must be Mechanical Engineering: either all EN.530.xxx Mechanical Engineering or up to two courses from EN.535.xxx Engineering for Professionals' Mechanical Engineering and the rest EN.530.xxx Mechanical Engineering. - EN.535.xxx courses from the Engineering for Professionals (EP) program.
+New in Fall 2020: - For all current and incoming students enrolled in the Fall 2020 semester no more than three "EP" courses can count.
+This is to accommodate those impacted by the COVID-19 pandemic. - For students matriculating in Spring 2021 and later no more than two "EP" courses can count. - A course is satisfactorily completed if a grade from A+ to B- is obtained.
 Grades of C+ or lower are evidence of unsatisfactory academic performance.
 If necessary, one course with a C+, C, or C- final grade can be counted toward the degree.
 "Pass" or "P" grades are not accepted.